apache/tvm-site/_posts/2020-04-15-bring-your-own-datatypes.md

 In the Bring Your Own Datatypes framework,
   "datatype" means a scalar type:
   `float32`
-  or `uint8` for example.
+  or `uint8`, for example.
-We do not handle more complicated "datatypes" such as [block floating point](https://en.wikipedia.org/wiki/Block_floating_point) or Intel's [Flexpoint](https://www.intel.com/content/www/us/en/artificial-intelligence/posts/flexpoint-numerical-innovation-underlying-intel-nervana-neural-network-processor.html).
+We do not handle more complicated data formats such as [block floating point](https://en.wikipedia.org/wiki/Block_floating_point) or Intel's [Flexpoint](https://www.intel.com/content/www/us/en/artificial-intelligence/posts/flexpoint-numerical-innovation-underlying-intel-nervana-neural-network-processor.html).
-These can be seen as *tensor* datatypes, rather than *scalar* datatypes, and while our current implementation of the Bring Your Own Datatypes framework may support them, we do not explicitly claim to support them.
 Additionally,
   we only claim to support
   *software emulated* versions of these scalar datatypes;
   we do not explicitly support compiling and running on custom datatype hardware.

-Within TVM,
-  datatypes are already abstracted in a "clean" way.
-A few fundamental numeric types
-  (`int`s and `float`s of various sizes)
-  are defined within an `enum` in TVM.
-Every node in a TVM program
+Each tensor in TVM
-  has an attached `dtype`,
+  is assigned a type code,
-  which can be any of the members of the datatype `enum`.
+  which defines the datatype of the scalars within the tensor.
-This `enum` has
-  a large number of unused values, representing undefined `dtype` values.
+A number of these type codes
+  have hard-coded meanings in TVM, mapping to common datatypes such as `int` and `float`.
+However,
+  the vast majority of type codes are unused.
-The Bring Your Own Datatypes framework is implemented as a registry which allows users to register custom datatypes by squatting on one of these unclaimed values in the datatype `enum`.
+The Bring Your Own Datatypes framework allows users to claim these unused type codes and add their own new datatypes at runtime.

-TODO stopped here.
-Importantly, very little compiler logic in TVM depends directly on the value of \texttt{dtype}, and so new datatypes can be incorporated with minimal modification to TVM itself.
-There are a few key places where TVM must be modified, though; this is what we describe now.
+The framework is implemented as a registry which sits alongside
+  TVM's normal datatype facilities.

-There are two primary ways in which the user interacts with the datatype registry.
+There are two primary ways
+  in which the user interacts with the datatype registry.
-First is datatype registration, in which a user defines a new datatype by providing a name and a datatype ID.
+First is datatype registration, in which a user defines a new datatype by providing a name and a datatype type code.
-The datatype name allows TVM to parse programs which use the custom datatype; the ID is an arbitrary unique number assigned to the type, used in TVM's internal representation.
+TODO left off here.
 Everywhere where TVM interacts with the \texttt{dtype} of a program node, we must now handle the chance that the \texttt{dtype} is not one of the types hard-coded into TVM.
 We modify TVM to, in these cases, consult the datatype registry for the unrecognized datatype;
 if the datatype is found, then TVM can proceed as normal.